axingjia/Journey_to_Design/README.md

 2. Figma
 3. FluidUI

-## Chapter 2: User Survey & Interview
+## Week 2: User Survey & Interview
 * Before you start asking...: It is hard to ask questions when you don't know what you're looking for...
 Before you start coming up with your survey/interview questions, ask yourself what information are you looking for, and from whom? **What is your objective?**
 * Types of questions: Two main types of questions: open ended, closed ended
 * Open-ended: free flowing, not leading, usually at the ned of the survey